editor-js/editorjs-php/README.md

 `$JSONData` — raw string JSON with data from CodeX Editor frontend.

-`$JSONConfigurationData` — string JSON with CodeX Editor tools configuration (see example in the following paragraph).
+`$JSONConfigurationData` — string JSON with CodeX Editor tools configuration (see an example in the following paragraph).

-`$cleanData` is an array of block data objects which are ready to record.
+`$cleanData` — array of block data objects which are ready to be recorded.

 # Configuration file